Name/Rank: Specialist Bobby Body

 Unfortunately, his body rejected the foreign materials and Bobby and was forced to make the arduous decision to move forward with an above the knee amputation of his left leg.
 On September 9, 2013 he was admitted to an amputee clinic where he was expected to spend three to five months in recovery and rehabilitation, his tenacity and determination allowed Bobby to walk out of the clinic, with a new prosthetic leg, after only seven weeks.

-With the help of his wife Erin and their four children, Bobby continues to fight and make amazing strides.
-Bobby is a certified peer support specialist, counseling other veterans and amputees with PTSD to help them overcome their obstacles while working on his master’s degree in social work.
-As part of his treatment, Bobby turned to the gym and found his new calling on the powerlifting platform, earning four national and two world records for raw bench press.
+With the help of his wife Erin and his children, Bobby continues to fight and make amazing strides.
+Bobby is a certified peer support specialist, counseling other veterans and amputees with PTSD to help them overcome their obstacles.
+As part of his treatment, Bobby turned to the gym and found his new calling on the powerlifting platform, earning five national and two world records.

 Bobby and his family currently live in Michigan in a home where stairs are dangerous obstacles, showering is a perilous task and the absence of handicap accessible features can lead to further injuries and daily difficulties.

-Jared Allen’s Homes for Wounded Warriors is honored to collaborate with our national partners to design and build a 100% handicap accessible, mortgage free home that will ease the Body families’ daily challenges and allow Bobby to feel safe and secure.
+Jared Allen’s Homes for Wounded Warriors is honored to collaborate with our national partners to design and build a 100% accessible, mortgage-free home that will ease the Body families’ daily challenges and allow Bobby to feel safe and secure.

 MESSAGES FROM SUPPORTERS